Ilford HP5+ Film Review

 Scanning and post-processing.

-Black and white film is typically easier to scan than colour negatives.
+Black-and-white film is typically easier to scan than colour-negatives.
 HP5+ makes the task extra user-friendly by drying flat.
 Most of the film’s dynamic range is below D-max of 2, which gives the non-dedicated and lower-end film scanners a better chance of accessing shadow details.

-Better yet, a good scan of HP5+ will respond well to contrast curve adjustments, which isn’t a given for all black and white films.
+Better yet, a good scan of HP5+ will respond well to contrast curve adjustments, which isn’t a given for all black-and-white films.
 Both Tri-X and Acros, for example, showed noticeable loss of detail and grain exaggeration whenever I played with Photoshop Curves.

 In the image below, you’ll see that the initial scan (top-left) lacks definition — which appeared even more evident when I printed it.
 A slight Curves and Smart Sharpen adjustments fixed that.
 The grain became more evident, of course, but the grittiness worked well with the subject and my printer.